 News

-Discover the initiatives that cities who have signed the Eurocities Lille Call to Action.
+Discover initiatives from cities who have signed the Eurocities Lille Call to Action.

 Ready for culture to drive climate action and inclusivity in your city?
 Commit to the Eurocities Lille Call to Action and join the growing network.